mariaflores13/regression-ames-housing-prices/README.md

 ### Problem Statement

-Focusing on Zillow's factors that suggest market expansion, how can Zillow determine if Ames, Iowa is a favorable market for tech expansion?
+Focusing on Zillow's factors that suggest market expansion, how can I determine if Ames, Iowa is a favorable market for tech expansion?

 Factors that could suggest tech growth:
 1) Housing affordability
-2) Market "hotness"
+2) Market's "hotness"
 3) Demographics & Labor Market
 4) Tech availability
 5) Livability

-I am focusing on housing affordability to help determine if Ames is a favorable market for tech expansion.
+For this project, I am focusing on 1: *Housing Affordability* to help determine if Ames is a favorable market for tech expansion.
 As Zillow suggests, no matter what a resident's income value is, "tech-dominant markets [like San Francisco or Los Angeles] have become notoriously unaffordable."
 With this in mind, where may the next Silicon Valley lie?
 Does Ames, Iowa have the desirable mix of affordable housing and the above listed factors? – which, due to the scope of this project, the other factors won't be explored in detail.

 [Source](https://www.zillow.com/research/tech-expansion-markets-2020-26332/)